Complaints Management Process

 Council places a high value on feedback from its customers and this feedback is used to shape and refine the future delivery of products and services.

 A crucial part of the feedback process is the Administrative Action Complaints Policy (PDF 163 KB).
 A key objective of this policy is to promote public confidence in Council by ensuring openness and transparency in handling applications for administrative review of decisions made about its services and products.

-For all matters involving a Council officer, you should contact the staff member you have been dealing with in the first instance.
-This officer will try to resolve the problem where possible, or the matter may be referred to another more appropriate officer to attempt a resolution.
+For all matters involving a Council officer, you are encouraged to contact the staff member you have been dealing with in the first instance.
+This officer will try to resolve the problem informally, where possible.

-There is no fee associated with lodging an administrative review application.
+There is no fee associated with lodging a complaint form.

-Once an application for administrative review has been received, Council is generally obliged to make a decision within 90 days.
-For more complicated issues, the timeframe for receiving a response is 140 days.
+Once a complaint form has been received, Council is generally obliged to make a decision within 60 business days.
+For more complicated issues, the timeframe for receiving a response is 90 business days.

 The relevant Manager for the area will review the complaint and forward a response.
 If you remain dissatisfied you can request an internal review by a Deputy Chief Executive Officer.

 After the above process is complete, in the event that you remain dissatisfied with the review undertaken by Council under this process you may refer the matter to an external complaint management body, such as the Queensland Ombudsman's Office.
 Refer to It's OK to Complain - Your Rights Are Our Concern (PDF 80 KB) for more information about your rights and how complaints are handled.